Studio Business Name Generator

 My customer feedback:

-This name conveys a premium and specializes service in a photography industry.
+This name conveys a premium and specializes service in the industry.

 This name conveys a service that focuses on producing creative and out-of-the-box music.